Overview

 To activate Webhooks, first install them from the App Center.

-A requires an endpoint and parameters, which will be invoked using an HTTP POST.
+- The Webhook endpoint will be invoked using an HTTP POST.
 The endpoint can be HTTP or HTTPS.
-The parameters can accept variables of the form @xxx, just like our message templates.

 Webhook jobs allow a full 10 seconds for a webhook to respond to the call from our job servers.
 If the server that is called by a webhook does not respond within 10 seconds, the connection will terminate with the remote service, wait for five seconds, then attempt to invoke the webhook again.
 The system will repeat this retry logic up to 10 times, doubling the delay each time (5s, 10s, 20s, 40s, 80s, etc.) before registering the entire operation as failed due to timeout.